arthurlennard11/Cricket-Error-Analysis/README.md

 - Python-based analysis of match-level cricket data
 - Error types focused on: **wides** and **no balls**
-- Team-level statistics paired with opponent identity to identify patterns and trends
+- Team-level statistics paired with opponent identity to find patterns and trends
 - Full methodology available in the **Presentation** tab of the repository

 &nbsp;